xrust83/homekit_wifi_thermostat/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/xrust83/homekit_wifi_thermostat/total)
 ![GitHub Releases](https://img.shields.io/github/downloads/xrust83/homekit_wifi_thermostat/latest/total)

-# HomeKit_Thermostat
+# HomeKit_WiFi_Thermostat

 Thermostat accessory for remote control of central heating.
 You will also need the Eve app to update the firmware, enable settings after a power outage.

-It uses DS18B20 to measure temperature and sets current_heating_cooling_status based on other accessory settings.
+It uses Si7021 to measure temperature and sets current_heating_cooling_status based on other accessory settings.

 For example, when the thermostat sets current_heating_cooling_status to heating/off, use EVE to activate the switch accessory. on/off respectively.
 You can also set timer based events in Eve to control the target_heating_cooling_status, in others